10 very expensive vinyl singles

 Value: £5,000 [€5,865/$6,160]

 Most people throw away party invites, right?
 It might be a good idea to keep them in future.
-A limited-edition version of Queen's huge single was used as an invite to a record label event, and came with matches, a pen, a ticket, a menu and more.
+A limited-edition version of Queen's huge single was used as an invitation to a record label event, and came with matches, a pen, a ticket, a menu and more.
 You need the whole kit and caboodle.
 A hand-numbered blue vinyl version is worth £3,500 [€4,104/$4,311].

 Kind Hearted Woman Blues by Robert Johnson